Writing functions make your analyses more readable and more repeatable.

 forecast with skills from Forecasting Using R.

-You'll also wrap your code into functions using skills from Writing Functions in R, in order to apply your analysis to other food types.
+You'll also wrap your code into functions using skills from Introduction to Function Writing in R, in order to apply your analysis to other food types.

 Head of Content Quality at DataCamp

 Richie runs the Content Quality team at DataCamp.
 He has been using R since 2004, in the fields of proteomics, debt collection, and chemical health and safety.
 He has released almost 30 R packages on CRAN and Bioconductor – most famously the assertive suite of packages – as well as creating and contributing to many others.
 He also has written two books on R programming, Learning R and Testing R Code.See More